Writing on the Wall Concerning the New World Order

-As studied in chapter The Ten-horned Beast.
-The Key Players of the New World Order the goal of the E.U. was to conquer by economic and political means what the Roman Empire conquered by wars: the Middle East and North Africa.
+As studied in Chapter The Ten-horned Beast of the New World Order the goal of the E.U. was to conquer by economic and political means what the Roman Empire conquered by wars: the Middle East and North Africa.
 However, this is where the eurocrats stumbled: they did not and could have possibly seen that these are the last says of this world, as we know it, and that they are not in control anymore.
 They are not in control of the eternal affairs of the union, let alone of the global affairs.
 As we will see later in this chapter, the Most High is in control and everything is happening according to the writing on the wall: MENE, MENE, TEQEL, UPHARSIN.

 The E.U. is the first and considered the most important union in the ten-horned beast as it served for a long period of time to be the model after which the other unions of the last empire have been molded.
 However, the concentration of power the E.U. has reached its limit, and the time has come for it to crumble and collapse from within.

 The first domino to fall in the E.U. is the United Kingdom for the betrayal of the European Jewry.
 During the Mandate period, Britain encouraged the Arabs’ incitements of riots and murders of Jews, who had just escaped the horror of the Holocaust and WWII, in order to limit and even halt Jewish emigration to the land despite the Balfour Declaration and the San Remo conference.